Dokagui Daisuki! Mochizuki-san: Manga

+Anime

+An anime television series adaptation produced by Passione was announced on August 4, 2026.

 Reception

 The series was nominated for the tenth Next Manga Awards in 2024 in the web category.
 It was ranked 8th and also won the Nichirei Prize.
 It was also ranked sixth in the eleventh edition in 2025 in the same category.
 The series was ranked 16th in "Top 100 Internet Buzzwords" of 2024.
 The series was nominated for the 18th Manga Taishō.
 The series was ranked third in the manga category in the 2025 EbookJapan Manga Awards.
 The series won the Grand Prize in the sixth Sanyodo Bookstore Comic Awards in 2025.
+The series was ranked ninth in the 2026 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook's list of the best manga for male readers.